Orlando police search for motive after Halloween shootings left 2 dead in crowded nightlife district. Here’s what we know

 Police said they were looking into what resources to add to secure downtown through the weekend, which is usually a popular hangout spot the Saturday after Halloween, they said.

-Some city officials are now considering whether to close off a large section of the downtown area, allowing access from only one point during weekends and special events, Orlando District 5 Commissioner Shan Rose told WKMG.
+Some city officials were considering whether to close a large section of downtown, allowing access from only one point during weekends and special events, Orlando District 5 Commissioner Shan Rose told WKMG.

 “We have been working with the businesses and some of the residents downtown to look at options of going to a full, coordinated entry access point,” Rose said.